tldr-pages/tldr/pages/common/neofetch.md

 `neofetch --{{opt1}} {{value}} --{{opt2}} {{value}}`

-- Enable/disable an info line from appearing in the output. 'infoname' is the function name in the config file, e.g. memory:
+- Trigger an info line from appearing in the output, where 'infoname' is the function name in the config file, e.g. memory:

 `neofetch --{{enable|disable}} {{infoname}}`